 - A maximum of four (4) burial lots may be purchased at the resident price by a resident.
 A resident may purchase a maximum of four (4) additional lots at the non-resident price.
+After moving out of Plain Township, a resident shall have up to six months to purchase graves at the resident rate.
 A maximum of eight (8) lots total may be purchased by the members of a single household.
 A non-resident may purchase a maximum of eight (8) lots at the non-resident price.
 This ensures the prospective purchaser is not buying for more than his or her immediate family.
 The Board may approve the purchase of additional lots by resolution upon the written request of the purchaser.

 - By majority vote, the Board of Trustees may open or close sections of the cemetery for sales of cemetery lots.

 Care of Cemetery

 - No obstruction that protrudes from any grave to hinder cemetery maintenance or public safety is allowed.
 Any such item will be removed by the Cemetery Caretaker.

 - Artificial flowers, grave blankets and wreaths are allowed on grounds from December 1 to March 1.
 Beginning March 1 through November 30, no artificial flowers, grave blankets or wreaths will be allowed on the grounds.
 Any such items left on the grounds after March 15 will be removed by the cemetery caretaker.